Duplicate content can be a huge SEO nightmare.

 - Non-WWW: https://example.com

 If you don’t redirect one to the other, Google will see these as two separate websites with the same or similar content.
-This can cause duplicate content issues.
+This can cause issues.

 To avoid this, you should set up a 301 redirect from the non-WWW to the WWW version or vice versa.

-Another common cause of duplicate content is having both a secured version of HTTPS and a non-secured HTTPS version of your website.
+Another common situation is having both a secured version of HTTPS and a non-secured HTTPS version of your website.
 For example:

 - Secured: https://example.com